habitat-sh/habitat/www/source/tutorials/getting-started-process-build.html.md

 To show the portability of Habitat, you will export and run a Habitat service from within a Docker container through the following steps:

-1. If you are not in the studio environment, enter it from the dev shell container with the `hab-studio enter` command.
+1. If you are not in the studio environment, enter it from the dev shell container with the `hab studio enter` command.
 2. Change directory to the `/src/plans` directory.

         [15][default:/src:0]$cd plans